josetanta/rails-react/README.md

-# Proyecto Rails con React
+# Proyecto RailsAPI con React
 ### README

 This README would normally document whatever steps are necessary to get the